VimsecAu/kb/m365/baselines/aad.md

 - _Rationale:_ The security risk of not having visibility into cyber attacks is reduced by collecting logs in the company's centralised security detection infrastructure.
 This makes security events available for auditing, query, and incident response.
 - _Last modified:_ June 2023
 - _Note:_ The following Microsoft Entra ID logs (configured in diagnostic settings), are required: `AuditLogs, SignInLogs, RiskyUsers, UserRiskEvents, NonInteractiveUserSignInLogs, ServicePrincipalSignInLogs, ADFSSignInLogs, RiskyServicePrincipals, ServicePrincipalRiskEvents, EnrichedOffice365AuditLogs, MicrosoftGraphActivityLogs`.
 If managed identities are used for Azure resources, also send the `ManagedIdentitySignInLogs` log type.
 If the Microsoft Entra ID Provisioning Service is used to provision users to software-as-a-service (SaaS) apps or other systems, also send the `ProvisioningLogs` log type.
-- _Note:_ Agencies can benefit from security detection capabilities offered by the CISA Cloud Log Aggregation Warehouse (CLAW) system.
+- _Note:_ Agencies can benefit from security detection capabilities offered by the Vimsec Cloud Log Aggregation Warehouse (CLAW) system.
 Agencies are urged to send the logs to CLAW.
-Contact CISA at cyberliason@cisa.dhs.gov to request integration instructions.
+Contact Vimsec at cyberliason@Vimsec.dhs.gov to request integration instructions.
 - _MITRE ATT&CK TTP Mapping:_
   - [T1562: Impair Defenses](https://attack.mitre.org/techniques/T1562/)
     - [T1562.008: Disable or Modify Cloud Logs](https://attack.mitre.org/techniques/T1562/008/)